Malayalam cinema: Kerala State Film Awards

 The Kerala State Film Awards are given to motion pictures made in the Malayalam language.
 The awards have been bestowed by Kerala State Chalachitra Academy since 1998 on behalf of the Department of Cultural Affairs of the government of Kerala.
 The awards were started in 1969.
 The awardees are decided by an independent jury formed by the academy and the Department of Cultural Affairs.
 The jury usually consists of personalities from the film field.
 For the awards for literature on cinema, a separate jury is formed.
 The academy annually invites films for the award and the jury analyses the films before deciding the winners.
 The awards intend to promote films with artistic values and encourage artists and technicians.

 International Film Festival of Kerala

 The International Film Festival of Kerala (IFFK) is held annually in Thiruvananthapuram, the capital city of Kerala.
 It was started in 1996 and is organised by Kerala State Chalachitra Academy on behalf of the Department of Cultural Affairs of the State Government.
 It is held in November/December every year and is acknowledged as one of the leading film festivals in India.

 Film studios

+Today, most of the film studios are located in Kochi, where the majority of the pre- and post-film production works are conducted.
+All the major film production companies in the Malayalam film industry, including Aashirvad Cinemas, Friday Film House, Kokers Media Entertainments, Maxlab Cinemas and Entertainments, Prithviraj Productions, are located in Kochi.